nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 Talk to your friends to solidify your choice.
 We know ourselves through others.
 If a lot of people say you have nice eyes, then you must have nice eyes. _Useful not true._

 Once you decide, act right away.
 Take the first step.
-Especially for non descructive decisions.
-For descructive ones, sleep on them for a while.
+Especially for non destructive decisions.
+For destructive ones, sleep on them for a while.
 Start the momentum and then build it up.
 Look at your **Plan it** section in your journal for steps if you're confused.
 Make sure there's an accounting aspect to your actions.
-If you're in a vaccuum how will you know real progress is made and not imaginary progress.
+If you're in a vacuum how will you know real progress is made and not imaginary progress.
 People need to be involved.
 Involve the right people in your work and ask them to hold you accountable.
 This could be in the form of regular calls, competitions or group gathering to show your work.
 Look for [kind, not nice](https://x.com/ShaneAParrish/status/1717869790230991131?lang=en) feedback.

-You have to tune the guitar everytime your play it.
+You have to tune the guitar every time your play it.
 Otherwise it'll sound bad and discourages you from playing.
 You will get off course when leading your quest and when you do, go back to your journal, update the Prepare for Setbacks section and fine tune to get back on course.

 Doing is being.
 Your internal dialogue and self image might not match what you are doing.
 But what you are doing is what's real.
 Your actions are what's real.
 Remember, your thoughts are not true.
 Almost all what people say is not true.
 Ideas can be reframed to serve you.
-Once you've picked your choice, don't be a dabler.
+Once you've picked your choice, don't be a dabbler.
 Go all in with the assumption that you are.
 Don't place imaginary milestones that earn you the title.